NOTIFICATIONS

 Learn how Mendel used pea plant breeding to discover the laws of inheritance of dominant and recessive traits.
 Explore the methods, observations, and conclusions of his famous experiments and their impact on modern genetics.

-4. Mendel's Laws of Inheritance
+4. Mendel's Experiments

-6. 8.1 Mendel's Experiments
+6. 5.10 Mendel's Experiments and Laws of Inheritance

 8. Gregor Mendel